All these fancy pants toasts are taking over the interwebs!

-- Cook 5 minutes each side and then cover for a 2 minutes at the end.
+- Cook 5 minutes on each side and then cover for 2 minutes in the end.

 - Season fish with salt & dill.

-- Heat second tbsp of cooking fat in the same skillet.
+- Heat a second tbsp of cooking fat in the same skillet.

 - Sear your 4oz fillet, 2 minutes each side, then cover for 1-2 minutes.
 Done.